aral/gaebar/readme.txt

 Since a backup is a long running process, and since Google App Engine doesn't support long-running processes, Gaebar fakes a long running process by breaking up the backup and restore processes into bite-sized chunks and repeatedly hitting the server via Ajax calls.

-By default, Gaebar backs up 5 rows at a time to avoid the short term CPU and 10-second call duration quotas and splits the generated code into code shards of under 300KB to avoid the 1MB limit on objects.
+By default, Gaebar backs up 5 rows at a time to avoid the short term CPU and 10-second call duration quotas and splits the generated code into code shards of approx. 300KB to avoid the 1MB limit on objects.
 You can change these defaults in the views.py file if your app has higher quotas and you want faster backups and restores.

 Gaebar only works with Django applications on Google App Engine.
 Both appenginepatch and App Engine Helper are supported.